maciosz/IMCA/README.md

                         bam / sam with contigs mapped to reference -o OUTPUT, --output OUTPUT
-                        output file (defaults to merged.bam)
+                        output file (defaults to merged.bam) -t, --transfer-from-reference
+                        transfer reads mapped to the reference?
+By default I won't.
+  -k, --keep-unmapped-contigs
+                        Add unmapped contigs to the references in the output?
+                        By default I won't.
+  -a AMBIGOUS_MAPPINGS, --ambigous-mappings AMBIGOUS_MAPPINGS
+                        What to do with ambigous mappings? - best: keep the best mapping (default). if there is none, choose randomly. - best-rm: keep the best mapping. if there is none, remove this contig/read. - rm: remove the ambigously mapped reads/contigs. - keep: keep all the best mappings.
 ```

 #### Mandatory arguments: